crispinprojects/talkcalendar/README.md

 The Qt 6 base libraries are installed on Debian GNOME and Fedora but you may have to install them on some other GTK based distributions.

+***Note:*** The Raspberry Pi does not have a coin-battery-powered ‘Real Time Clock’ (RTC) module by default as used by laptop and desktop computers.
+The Raspberry Pi updates the time automatically from the global ntp (network time protocol) servers.
+This can be a problem when there is no network connection as a Real-Time Clock (RTC) keeps track of the current time and date when the device is powered off.
+This functionality is needed by calendar and other scheduling applications.
+The Raspberry Pi 5 has a Real-Time Clock (RTC) connector which can be used to fit a RTC battery case compatible with Raspberry Pi 5 to maintain accurate time without needing an internet connection.

 ## Desktop File

 To install Talk Calendar locally copy the  "talkcalendar.desktop" file into in the ***~/.local/share/applications/***  directory.
 If the applications directory does not exist create it.
 You will need to modify the desktop file so that it uses your user name and the directory where you install local programs.